jopl98/aws-s3-security-lab/README.md

 # AWS S3 Security Lab

 ## Overview
-This project demonstrates how to securely configure an Amazon S3 bucket using encryption and access control policies.
+This lab simulates real-world S3 security misconfigurations and demonstrates how to enforce encryption and recover from access lockout scenarios.

 ## What I Implemented
 - Created an S3 bucket in ap-southeast-2